OIC of Clark County

 -Rev. Dr. Leon H. Sullivan, Founder of OIC

-OIC of Clark County can assistance with Rent, Water and Sewer payments that are past due.
+OIC of Clark County can assistance with Water/Sewer, Rent and Mortgage payments that are past due.
 Click here for more information.

 History of OIC of Clark County